 Finance Terms

-What is beta in stocks?
+What is Beta in Stocks?

 In financial analysis, beta is a quantitative measure of a stock's volatility in relation to the overall market.
 It serves as a critical tool for investors to assess the systematic risk associated with a particular equity and to forecast its potential response to broad market movements.
 Understanding beta is fundamental to constructing a portfolio that aligns with an investor's risk tolerance and return objectives.